 So, you’ve been looking at buying new construction.
 That’s great!
 Builders and developers have been hurrying to keep up with the supply and demand of new construction.
 About 54% of home buyers will consider new construction if the home meets their requirements and their budget.
 If you've been considering new construction around the Portland area there are plenty of new subdivisions, development and communities to choose from.
 Many of the new communities will feature their own amenities such as swimming pools, hot tubs, clubhouses and fitness centers.
 Many of these may even offer the security of a gated entrance.

 If you're considering buying new construction I want my buyers to be fully aware of the hidden costs that are sometimes associated with new construction.
 Just because the subdivision says it has home starting at $300,000 doesn't necessarily mean that's what you'll pay.
 If your budget is maxed out at $300,000 this may not be the community for you.

-Other costs involved in purchasing new construction that you may not be aware of our homeowners association fees.
+Other costs involved in purchasing new construction that you may not be aware of our homeowner's association fees.
 You can run anywhere from $100 per month to several thousand dollars annually.
-The more amenities a community will have typically the more expensive the association fee will be.
+The more amenities a community offers the more expensive the association fee will be.
 Find out what it covers and if you can afford it in your monthly mortgage payment.

 I want you to be aware of all of the costs involved.
 If you are considering new construction feel free to give me a call and I would be happy to offer tips and information on local subdivisions and development currently and production stage.